Add a little chill to your bookshelf with a book inspired by the unique environment on Svalbard.

 And as she hurtles toward danger in the cold far North, Lyra never suspects the shocking truth: she alone is destined to win, or to lose, this more-than-mortal battle.

 Philip Pullman's award-winning The Golden Compass is a masterwork of storytelling and suspense, critically acclaimed and hailed as a modern fantasy classic.
+Of course, it's now become the successful ‘His Dark Materials' TV show.

 Note: this book is called The Golden Compass in the USA and Northern Lights in the UK.